-Each person/family must purchase a share of one of our cows for each gallon of milk they need for their family in order to drink fresh milk in Kentucky.
+In order to drink fresh milk in Kentucky, each person/family must purchase a share of one of our cows per gallon of milk.
 The cost of this share is a one time fee of $30.00.
 Once you own your cow, you will be able to obtain one gallon of milk for each share you own.
 Your $8.00 per gallon fee pays for the care, maintenance and the milking of your cow.
 You are entitled to obtain 1 gallon of milk per week for each share you own.
 You must sign a bill of sale and a contract before you can pick up any milk from your share.
-We have milk testing equipment on the farm to test our milk for somatic cell counts, bacteria plate counts and e-coli.
+We have milk testing equipment on the farm to test our milk for somatic cell counts, bacteria plate counts, and e-coli.

 If you have questions regarding our cow boarding program please call us for more details at 270-796-2662 or email us at firstname.lastname@example.org.
 At this time, we are accepting names on a waiting list.
 You may sell or trade your shares but we do not give refunds on your shares.